arpitbbhayani/articles/blogs/copy-on-write.md

 Copy-On-Write, abbreviately referred to as CoW suggests deferring the copy process until the first modification.
-A resource is usually copied when we do not want the changes made in the either to be visible to the other.
+A resource is usually copied when we do not want the changes made in either to be visible to the other.
 A resource here could be anything - an in-memory page, a database disk block, an item in a structure, or even the entire data structure.

 CoW suggests that we first copy by reference and let both instances share the same resource and just before the first modification we clone the original resource and then apply the updates.